kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 I have a headless multi-cluster service deployed across clusters in my ClusterSet with similarly named pods in each cluster.
 I need a way to disambiguate each backend pod via DNS.

-_For example, an exported headless service of services name `myservice` in namespace `test`,  backed by pods in two clusters with clusterIDs `clusterA` and `clusterB`, could be disambiguated by different DNS names following the pattern `<clusterID>.<svc>.<ns>.svc.clusterset.local`: `clusterA.myservice.test.svc.clusterset.local.` and `clusterB.myservice.test.svc.clusterset.local.`.
+_For example, an exported headless service of services name `myservice` in namespace `test`,  backed by pods in two clusters with cluster ids `clusterA` and `clusterB`, could be disambiguated by different DNS names following the pattern `<clusterid>.<svc>.<ns>.svc.clusterset.local`: `clusterA.myservice.test.svc.clusterset.local.` and `clusterB.myservice.test.svc.clusterset.local.`.
 This way the user can implement whatever load balancing they want (as is usually the case with headless services) by targeting each cluster's available backends directly._

 #### Diagnostics